Act of 18 June 1965 no. 4

 Authority under the first paragraph letter b can also be exercised by the Norwegian Public Roads Administration.

-The King may, after receiving a statement from the relevant chief of police, decide that authority under the first paragraph must also be exercised by the municipality.
+The King may, after obtaining a statement from the relevant Chief of Police, issue regulations to the effect that authority under the first paragraph shall also be exercised by the municipality.

 Vehicles that have been impounded in accordance with this section can be sold if they have not been collected within 3 months after the owner has been notified by registered letter of the impoundment and that the vehicle will be sold if it is not collected.
 If the owner or his address is not known, the notice may be announced in the press or in some other way.
 If the police or the Norwegian Public Roads Administration finds that the vehicle must be considered a wreck, it can dispose of the vehicle in an appropriate manner without regard to the deadline ahead and, if necessary, without notice to the owner.